xieyuheng/inner/persons/sussman/2009-propagation-networks.md

 > As a case in point, when the system needs to change its world-view,
 > as may happen in search, it can do so directly through a partial
-> information structure—no provision for this is necessary in the
+> information structure -- no provision for this is necessary in the
 > toplevel controller of the propagation system.
 This stands in stark
 > contrast to traditional constraint satisfaction, where search is an
 > additional, special-purpose external control loop commanding the